zurutech/zurutech.github.io/_posts/2021-02-12-unit-testing-with-unreal-engine-4.md

 Tests can also be run within the [CI/CD](https://blog.zuru.tech/coding/2020/09/29/gitlab-ci-cd-for-cross-platform-unreal-engine-4-projects), to make sure they are executed at every commit!
 In Zuru, we also have a stage for test names generation: a script analyzes the command-line log and prints out a list of tests in a fancy formatted `.csv` file.
 This helps our QA-testers find out whether a feature is covered by test automation!

-Please let me know if any of this is unclear or incorrect.
+Please let me know if any of this is unclear. or incorrect.
 Any feedback is greatly appreciated!
 Some other posts may follow, explaining how to write functional tests, how to open a map and how to simulate user input...
 Stay tuned, we are just getting started!

 ### References
 - [Epic's official documentation](https://docs.unrealengine.com/en-US/TestingAndOptimization/Automation/index.html)